Terenceyuyue/mVEM/README.md

 ### Linear elasticity problems (lowest order k = 1)

-The VEM of lowest order for linear elasticity problems is introduced for both the displacement-type and tensor-type bilinear forms.
+The VEM of lowest order for linear elasticity problems is introduced for both the displacement-type (or Navier-type) and tensor-type bilinear forms.

 ### Plate bending problems (lowest order k = 2)